What are the top ten reasons for divorce?

 Link copied to clipboard

-One of the top reasons for divorce are major disputes over issues like finances, parenting, or communication breakdowns.
+One of the top reasons for divorce is major disputes over issues like finances, parenting, or communication breakdowns.

 Long marriages often end because they "run out of steam."
 Couples may grow apart, especially after children leave home or due to a lack of shared interests and communication.